Piazza Center for Plastic Surgery and Advanced Skin Care

 - 6 months: 100% healed

 Dr. Antunes takes great pride in helping his eyelid surgery patients look naturally refreshed.
 His talent and surgical skill attract women and men seeking eyelid surgery from San Antonio and throughout Texas.
-Request a consultation using the online form to meet with him and discuss your concerns.
+Request an in-person or virtual consultation using the online form to meet with him and discuss your concerns.
 You can also call The Piazza Center at (512) 288-8200 to schedule an appointment.